zhaw-consus/Pfefferanbau-Modelling/Readme.md

 3. **Download data**: Download the datasets specified in the URL.
 The scripts `one-time-tasks/download-chelsa.sh` facilitate this (linux only).
-4. **Quality Checks**: Run `quality-chekcs.r` to check if the list of downloaded files is complete
+4. **Quality Checks**: Run `quality_check.r` to check if the list of downloaded files is complete
 5. **Download phh20 and DEM**: Download the dataset *phh20* from soildgrids.org and the digital elevation model from worldclim.
 The scripts to download these files can be found here: `one-time-tasks/get_phh20.sh`
 6. Run Scripts:
-   1. **Prepare CSV**: The script `prepare-csvs.r` prepares all the dataframes ~~, functions etc. to do the modelling.~~ over which the next bash script (gdal) can iterate over.
+   1. **Prepare CSV**: The script `prepare-csvs.r` prepares all the csvs over which the next bash script (gdal) can iterate.
 TODO: Add some more quality checks
    2. The script `model-it.sh` executes the modelling of the szerarios for future and historic data.
    3. The script `length-of-dry-season.sh` calculates the variable "*Lenght of dry season*" from the percipitation dataset.